bvivio/budgetGuide/README.txt

-budgetGuide is an application that compiles budgeting information from input .bgi files (the specifications for .bgi files are listed below) and allows users to retreive information about many aspects of the budget via a command line interface using a simple query language called bgSQL (the specifications of which are listed below as well).
+budgetGuide is an application that compiles budgeting information from input .bgi files (the specifications for .bgi files are listed below) and allows users to retrieve information about many aspects of the budget via a command line interface using a simple query language called bgSQL (the specifications of which are listed below as well).
 Also, users can export the summarized data as .txt files in order to save the information obtained